Soft-Biophysics-Group/frusa_lattice_mc/README.md

 - Next: the interactions structure is redundant for lattice particles and can be absorbed in the state struct (I only need to keep track  of the energy); figure out if I actually need it
-- Next: figure out where I defined the int N for the template `interactions_struct`
 - Next: figure out where to declare the move_probas array in the code

 # `frusa_mc`